-The website for this course: http://www.aqa.org.uk/subjects/art-and-design/gcse/art-and-design-8201-8206
+www.aqa.org.uk/subjects/art-and-design/gcse/art-and-design-8201-8206

-GCSE Art & Design is comprised of two components
+GCSE Art & Design (Fine Art) is comprised of two components.

-COMPONENT I:

-60% of overall grade
+COMPONENT I COMPONENT 2 60 % of the overall grade 40% of the overall grade

 This is comprised of at least one sustained project and other supporting portfolio evidence.
 This commences at the start of Year 10 and runs through until Christmas of Year 11.